 - If you want to meet other travelers, go off the beaten path.
 Travelers that find each other where there are few tourists, are more inclined to talk to each other.
 Plus, you will likely have something in common.

 - Break up long trips with organized tours.
-You’ll enjoy the company and a chance to let someone else take care of all the details.
+You’ll enjoy the company and a chance to let someone else take care of all the details for a change.

 Travel solo by day – including the often dreaded dinner hour.

 - Give yourself a full day to really land in each new destination.
-I find that it takes that amount of time to feel comfortable.
+A new city can feel overwhelming to a solo traveler.
+I find that it takes about a day to feel comfortable.

 - Establish a routine.
 Find a place to have coffee every morning or to buy fruit for your day.
 People will get to know you and it will be nice to be known.